Do not abandon them!

 “Topaz for Civil Society” works in the social and public sphere to ensure that Israeli society, with all its institutions, organizations and possibilities, provides quality social, educational and cultural and civil services and equality for all its citizens.
 Topaz believes that Israeli society must also be awake and sensitive to global and universal needs and problems.
 A society that preserves and promotes the civil, social and cultural rights of every person and every citizen.
 A company that harnesses, harnesses and contributes.

-Topaz promotes its goals and realizes its values through a unique model of entrepreneurship and social innovation, in which a wide range of programs and initiatives are developed, both infrastructure and service initiatives.
-This model broadens and strengthens civil society in Israel by harnessing volunteer leadership groups alongside field volunteers in its various projects.
+Topaz advances its goals and realizes its values through a unique model of entrepreneurship and social innovation, within which a wide range of programs and ventures are developed, both infrastructure and service ventures.
+This model extends and consolidates civil society in Israel by harnessing volunteer leadership groups alongside field volunteers in its diverse projects.

 It's not how much we give but how much love we put into giving

 - Mother Theresa

 For children and parents are divorced

 In between is a social enterprise aimed at helping children and families experiencing separation or divorce deal with the change in their lives, grow and grow from it.